 Using Data for Business Strategy and Decisions

-With the amount of data expanding daily, it’s imperative that you understand data and statistics in order to improve projects and operational performance for your business or organization.
+With the amount of data expanding daily, it’s imperative that you understand data and statistics in order to improve projects and the operational performance of your business or organization.

 Learn about and discuss the essentials of statistics, big data applications and analysis that are vital to making sound business decisions.
 Explore application examples and a case study.
 Examine information about scorecards and dashboards.

 - Essentials of Data: Bad data = bad decisions; structured data; information needs; communicating with data scientists

 - Analyzing Data: Statistical basics and probability; descriptive statistics; inferential statistics; cluster analysis; predictive analysis; statistical conclusions

 - Making Business Decisions: Application examples; case studies; building your operational data analytics strategy; measuring and monitoring performance; understanding variation as a management tool; scorecards and dashboards.

 Joe Brancaccio is a Process Management Consultant.
 He has more than 20 years of experience in process management, strategic planning, organizational effectiveness and leadership.
 Mr. Brancaccio has worked with many Fortune 500 companies and assisted the States of Texas and ... read more

 Who Should Attend

 - Business Analysts